Caleres (CAL)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Caleres has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 2%, lousy for a consumer discretionary business.
+Caleres has shown poor cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 1.8%, below what we’d expect for a consumer discretionary business.

-Caleres’s free cash flow clocked in at $33.77 million in Q2, equivalent to a 5.1% margin.
-The company’s cash profitability regressed as it was 4.9 percentage points lower than in the same quarter last year, but it’s still above its two-year average.
-We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, leading to short-term swings.
-Long-term trends trump temporary fluctuations.
+Caleres’s free cash flow clocked in at $45.79 million in Q4, equivalent to a 6.6% margin.
+This result was good as its margin was 3.8 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends are more important.

 9. Return on Invested Capital (ROIC)